pnp/teams-dev-samples/README.md

 ### Tabs

 * [Microsoft Teams JavaScript Library](https://github.com/OfficeDev/BotBuilder-MicrosoftTeams): This library is used in Teams tabs to allow JavaScript running on the tab's web page to interact with Microsoft Teams

-## Using the samples

-Due to the diversity of the samples and technologies, there are no fixed instructions for building or using the samples.
-Each sample should include a readme file with build instructions.

-## Contributions

-These samples are from the Microsoft 365 developer community.
-We welcome your samples and suggestions for new samples.

-Please have a look on our [Contribution Guidance](./.github/CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.
-Thx.

-> Sharing is caring!